Losant/losant-docs/docs/applications/webhooks.md

 ### Webhook Throttling

-Webhook requests are limited to 30 calls in a 15-second window (or, on average, two per second) per webhook.
-This matches the limiting that occurs when sending [messages over MQTT](/organizations/resource-limits/#message-throttling).
+Webhook requests are limited to 100 calls in a 10-second window (or, on average, 10 per second) per webhook.
 If you exceed this limit, the webhook will respond with a 429 "Over rate limit, request throttled" error.